Skip to content

 Documents Required for the Export Permit Application

-For a direct purchase (GEGMR as seller):
+For a direct purchase (GECOPHAM as seller):

 • Signed purchase contract or letter of intent